kaiwolfram/seed-utils/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    child       Derives a child seed from a seed. extend      Creates a new seed by extending the entropy of a 12 or 18 word seed help        Prints this message or the help of the given subcommand(s) truncate    Creates new seeds by shortening the entropy of another.
+    child       Derives a child seed from a seed extend      Creates a new seed by extending the entropy of a 12 or 18 word seed help        Prints this message or the help of the given subcommand(s) truncate    Creates new seeds by shortening the entropy of another.
-                                The new seed begins with the same words as the longer one, only the last word is different to satisfy its checksum.
+                                The new seed begins with the same words as the longer one, only the last word is different to satisfy its checksum
-    xor         Does a XOR of multiple seeds. xprv        Derives account xprvs from a seed. xpub        Derives account xpubs from a seed.
+    xor         Does a XOR of multiple seeds xprv        Derives account xprvs from a seed xpub        Derives account xpubs from a seed
 ```
 ### `child` subcommand:
 ```
-Derives a child seed from a seed.
+Derives a child seed from a seed

 USAGE:
     seed-utils child [OPTIONS] <seed>